For more information, please email email@example.com.

 The Flower Guild of CSMSG is a flower and gardens ministry.
 We grow and arrange the flowers that are presented on the Altar every Sunday to honor and glorify the mystery of the Eucharist.

-In flowers we see beauty, complexity, a perfect response to God-given life, a fullness of blooming, and short-lived fragility.
-In flowers we sense our own longing for perfection and continuation –both of which are beyond our human limitations and possibilities.
-In flowers we experience our hopes as well as our sufferings.
+In flowers, we see beauty, complexity, a perfect response to God-given life, fullness of blooming, and short-lived fragility.
+In flowers, we sense our own longing for perfection and continuation –both of which are beyond our human limitations and possibilities.
+In flowers, we experience our hopes as well as our sufferings.

 In our Flower Guild, we share a caring love for flowers, gardens, and the earth – for the beauty and fragility of each other and for God’s creation.
 We gather on a regular basis, create beautiful arrangements, and get to know each other through our work.